gravitational/workshop/docker.md

 $ echo "hello there " | docker run busybox grep hello
 ```

-The example above won't work as container's input is not attached to the host stdout.
+The example above won't work as the container's input is not attached to the host stdout.
 The `-i` flag fixes just that:

 ```bash
 $ echo "hello there " | docker run -i busybox grep hello